ergohaven/velvet/README.md

 ![Velvet v3](images/02.jpg)
 ![Velvet v3](images/03.jpg)

+## Features

+- Ergonomic 3D design
+- 46 fully programmable keys, 15 additional layers for all your tasks
+- Powered by RP Zero and QMK firmware
+- Hotswappable PCB
+- Type-C output for connection between halves
+- Easily remap any key and customize your keyboard with [Vial](https://get.vial.today/)
+- [Firmware](https://github.com/ergohaven/keymap_hub) is being constantly updated, get the latest QMK features for your keyboard from us ♥️

 ### This repo contains all files related to this keyboard
 PCB and schematic can be found [here](https://oshwlab.com/yuriiq/velvet_v3)